nurseiit/comm-unist/README.md

 git remote -v
 ```

-You will see that the repository on Gitlab is connected to your local repository with the name `origin`.
+You will see that the repository on Gitlab is connected to your local repository (e.g. on your uni server account) with the name `origin`.
 This is because
 you have cloned the repository.

 In addition, you should also know which branch are you in.
 Running the following command will show you the list of branches